-How will I know how my child is getting on in school?

-Reviews take place at regular intervals for pupils with a passport or an EHCP (using both internal and external data).
-Parents are invited to these review meetings to contribute to the targets and to understand how home and school can work collaboratively.
-All pupils, including those with SEN are assessed on a regular basis.
-Teachers formally assess and review progress and attainment at least 3 times a year.
+3a.
+Arrangements for consulting with How will I know how my child is Reviews take place at regular intervals for pupils with a passport or an EHCP parents of children with SEND and gelling on in school? (using both internal and external data).
+Parents are invited to these review meetings involving them in their child's/children's to contribute to the targets and to understand how home and school can work education including assessing and collaboratively.
+All pupils, including those with SEN are assessed on a regular reviewing their progress towards basis.
+Teachers formally assess and review progress and altainment at least 3 outcomes. times a year.
 The outcomes are used to monitor progress and inform future planning and targets.
 Additionally, parents' evenings provide opportunities for parents/carers to discuss progress, attainment and next steps.